LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > talking about conservativeness of static checking).
 Line 538's
 > "unavoidable" claim is probably also true only in such a context.

-Yes please see our answer to a relevant comment above.
+Yes please see our answers to your questions about Erasure, line 34 and line 313.

 > line 756: "checked the value's type.." -- and the check passed!?

-Indeed, Transient checks only check the top-level type constructor of a value.
+Indeed, Transient checks only the top-level type constructor of a value.
 We will add a reminder of section 3's discussion of Transient checks to the prose here.